ArupAus/lunchtimepython/Session1/session_1_problems.md

 >>> Hello Smith, Alex
 ```

 You can use `input()` to prompt the user in your program.
 However the marker bot can only assess your answer if it is written as a function as shown below.
-Wrtie the function and use `input()` to test your function before submitting.
+Use `input()` to test your function before submitting.

 Submit your function to the MarkerBot as shown below. __Do not change the name of the function - greet.__